 In order to be designated as a B Corp, companies are required to undertake a comprehensive and objective assessment of their positive impact on society and the environment.
 The assessment evaluates how a company's operations and business model impacts its workers, customers, suppliers, community, and the environment using a 200-point scale.
 While the assessment varies depending on a company's size (number of employees), sector, and location, representative indicators in the assessment include payment above a living wage, employee benefits, stakeholder engagement, supporting underserved suppliers, and environmental benefits from a company's products or services.
 After completing the assessment, B Lab will evaluate the company's score to determine if it meets the requirements for certification using a process described on B Lab's website.
 Historically, the median score for companies evaluated by B Lab has been 50.9, compared to our latest recertification score of 89.4 in 2019/2020, which increased from our initial score of 81.9 in 2016 despite the growing size and complexity of our business during those years.
-Our next B Lab recertification will occur at the end of 2022.

 Acceptance as a B Corp and continued certification is at the sole discretion of B Lab.
 To maintain our certification, we are required to update our assessment and provide documentation supporting our updated score with B Lab every three years.
-To maintain our status as a B Corp, we will need to update our current certification no later than January 2023.
+Our initial January 2023 deadline to submit our assessment to maintain our status as a B Corp has been extended to March 2023.